ringo/ringojs/README.txt

     http://localhost:8080/

 The demo app showcases a number of tools and libraries to build web apps.
-As Helma NG is still pretty young, many features found in Helma 1.6 are still missing, most notably a persistence layer.
+As RingoJS is still pretty young, many features are still missing, most notably a persistence layer.
 These features are currently being implemented.

-The exciting thing is that it will be possible to implement much of it in Javascript, meaning you can help doing so without hacking on helma core.
+The exciting thing is that it will be possible to implement much of it in Javascript, meaning you can help doing so without hacking on RingoJS core.
-The new modular concept will even allow to use Helma NG with several frameworks, even on the same server instance.
+The new modular concept will even allow to use RingoJS with several frameworks, even on the same server instance.

-Visit http://dev.helma.org/ng/ and join the Helma NG mailing list to keep up with Helma NG core and module development!
+Visit http://ringojs.org/ and join the RingoJS mailing list to keep up with RingoJS core and module development!